-The Driver Assist menu displays the status of the ACC systems.
+The Driver Assist menu displays the status of the ACC system.

-Push and release the $\mathbf{up} \triangle$ or $\mathbf{down} \nabla$ arrow button until the Driver Assist menu is displayed in the instrument cluster display.
+Push and release the up $\triangle$ or down $\nabla$ arrow button until the Driver Assist menu is displayed in the instrument cluster display.

 Adaptive Cruise Control (ACC) Feature - If Equipped